stsang36/cmpt-340-final-project/README.md

 ## 2. Installation

-To install, make sure to have Python, and Node JS installed onto the machine and run the following commands:
+To install, make sure to have Python, and Node JS installed onto the machine and run the following commands (Each section assumes you are in the root directory of this repository):

 ```bash
 git clone $THISREPO